-Once you have find your purpose you will be able to do work that matters.
-No job or task in our life is insignificant, if we do it with passion it has the power to change us and those around us.
-If you are constructing a bridge you are connection communities, you are saving lives of pedestrians.
-What are you doing today that makes a difference in the world, if you don’t know, know it’s there and make it your goal to search for it.
+Once you have found your purpose, you will be able to do work that matters.
+No job or task in our life is insignificant, if we do it with passion and believe that it has the power to change us and those around us.
+If you are constructing a bridge, you are connecting communities, you are saving lives of pedestrians.
+What are you doing today is making a difference in the world.
+If you don’t know your purpose, know it’s there and make it your goal to search for it.

 Principle 3: Play to your strengths – find your Factor X

 “Your talent is God’s gift to you.
 What you do with it is your gift back to God.” -Leo Buscaglia-

 Our Creator has all created us to be unique.
 You have been given talents and gifts; how are you using them?
 Ask the trusted and loving individuals in your life what they think you are good at and take time to develop and grow in those areas.

 Principle 4: Believe in the power of dreams

 If you had unlimited resources and after having given to charities all that you wanted to give, what would you do with your remaining resources?
 Now, how can you find a way to realize it?
 What is the dream you have buried because it seems too big or scary?